EbrahimKaram/LebanonElectricity/README.md

 We had 39 columns now we only have 9.

+# ForeCasting

+I had chat GPT and Gemini work on this.

+Chat GPT gave the initial algorithm but gemini made something faster and it is what I ended up using.

+# Website

+This was a Chat GPT code that helped do this

 # TODO and other Tasks
 ## Reading up on Time Series Classification